GAN-Based Multi-View Video Coding with Spatio-Temporal EPI Reconstruction

 \subsection{Deep learning-based MVC}

 Deep learning have been introduced into MVC with significantly improved performances.
 These works include deep learning-based MVC optimization and deep learning-based MVC post-processing.
-To best of our knowledge, there are no end-to-end deep MVC codec developed and thus they are not discussed in the following.

 \textbf{Deep learning-based MVC optimization.} The deep learning-based MVC optimization approach introduces deep learning into specific modules of MVC framework.
-Jia \emph{et al.} \cite{jia2018light} combined GAN with traditional coding framework to synthesize high-quality view and improve the coding efficiency.
-By using the neural networks, virtual frames are synthesized as additional reference for the designed hierarchical coding structure.
-Lei \emph{et al.} \cite{lei2020deep} put forward a deep reference frame generation method for MVC.
-This method employed a Disparity-Aware reference frame Generation Network (DAG-Net) to transform the disparity relationship between different viewpoints through parallax-guided generation network.
+Lei \emph{et al.} \cite{Lei_2022} put forward a deep reference frame generation method for MVC.
+This method employed a Disparity-Aware reference frame Generation Network (DAG-Net) to transform the disparity relationship between different viewpoints and generate a more reliable reference frame.
 Lei \emph{et al.} \cite{Lei:TBC21} exploited spatial, temporal, and inter-view correlations and proposed a deep multi-domain prediction for 3D video coding.
-By employing CNNs to fuse multi-domain references, they achieved significant bitrate savings compared to 3D-HEVC.
-Liu \emph{et al.} \cite{Peng2023} proposed a multi-domain correlation learning module to recover the high frequency details of distorted frames by exploring multi-domain correlation.
+By employing CNNs to fuse multi-domain references, they achieved significant bitrates savings compared to 3D-HEVC.
+Peng \emph{et al.} \cite{Peng2023} proposed a multi-domain correlation learning module to recover the high frequency details of distorted frames by exploring multi-domain correlation.
 In addition, based on the block partition information generated in video coding, this method proposes a partition-constrained reconstruction module to better attenuate compression artifacts by designing partition losses.
 Chen \emph{et al.} \cite{LSVC} proposed the first end-to-end optimized stereo video coding framework to reduce redundancy by iteratively using motion estimation and disparity estimation for left and right views in feature space.